szymon33/fakebook/README.md

 You can find Coolpay documentation here: http://docs.coolpayapi.apiary.io/

 This is a small app that uses Coolplay API in Ruby.
-The app is able do the following:
+The app is able to do the following:

 1. Authenticate to Coolpay API